Improving word mover's distance by leveraging self-attention matrix: Optimal transport of words

 WMD cannot account for the word order of the sentences because it treats a sentence as a set of word embeddings to find the optimal transport distance.
 Therefore, it is hard to distinguish sentence pairs with significant word overlaps in the case of static word embeddings.
-For some models such as BERT and ELMo, the problem remains even for dynamic word embeddings that depend on the context because the similarity is still high between word embeddings of the same word~\citep{ethayarajh-2019-contextual}.
-In fact, WMD does not distinguish case (1) and case (2) of Table~\ref{table:obama_examples} in Section~\ref{sec:example} using the 0th layer of BERT as a statistic word embedding.
+For some models, such as BERT and ELMo, the problem remains even for dynamic word embeddings that depend on the context because the similarity is still high between word embeddings of the same word~\cite{ethayarajh-2019-contextual}.
+WMD does not distinguish the case (1) and the case (2) of Table~\ref{table:obama_examples} in Section~\ref{sec:example} using the 0th layer of BERT as a statistic word embedding.
 Moreover, the difference is slight even if the 12th layer of BERT is used as a dynamic word embedding: WMD = 9.17 for case (1) and WMD = 9.26 for case (2).
-Note, however, for other models such as GPT-2, the similarity between word embeddings of the same word behaves as if they are two random words~\citep{ethayarajh-2019-contextual}.

-\section{Optimal Transport of Sentence Structures}
+\section{Optimal transport of sentence structures}

 In this section, we propose to apply the GW distance to the SAM of BERT to measure the optimal transport distance between sentence structures.
 Later in Section~\ref{sec:otwss}, we will attempt to improve WMD using this method.